Blue Heron

 Nestlings

 Emily Nanibush (she/her) is an Early Childhood Educator that specializes in infant-toddler and inclusive care (special needs education).
+She completed her Montessori teacher training for Infants and Toddlers in 2022.
 She moved to Vancouver Island in 2020 and enjoys exploring and being outside.
 Emily loves incorporating nature in the classroom and spending time outside with the children.

 Emily has experience with all different age groups, her experience includes teaching in a kindergarten classroom, preschool classrooms, and infant-toddler classrooms.
 She enjoys the different aspects of early learning with all age groups.
 Emily treats each child with love and respect and believes that children learn best through play.